ajeetp/AgileSlices/source/mddocs/principles.md

 #### Our highest priority is to satisfy the customer through early and continuous delivery of valuable software

  Agile methodolgy recommends breaking down large requirements into thin vertical slices and get it done.
 By delivering early the team can get feedback from the customer and make changes to better align with the needs of the customer.
-Sometimes the customer has just a general idea of what they need, by having access to the product increment it helps the customer refine what their goals are or make changes if the market conditions have changed.
+Sometimes the customer has just a general idea of what they need, by having access to the product increment it helps the customers understand their needs better or make changes if the market conditions have changed.

 #### Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage